In our digital-savvy world, there is an increasing demand for content writers. Whether you are a...

-Writing is one of the most obvious career moves for talented writers, but the reason the best blogging courses are still in demand is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.
+Blog management is one of the most obvious career moves for talented writers.
+But the reason the best blogging courses are still in demand is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.

 Is blogging still relevant?